Urezzzer/ontology_based_classification_system/README.md

 # Ontology-based classification system
 It might help people to classify in different applied fields where ml-solution is expencive or unavalaible.
 This system has explanaition subsystem as an advantage vs ml-model.
-Don't pretent to be the great idea, just a try to formalize classification task.
+It don't pretent to be the great idea, is just a try to formalize classification task.

 ## Editor
 [<img src="./editor.png" width="800">]()